We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 But Blue Nile’s customization options allow you to do the same with all its loose diamonds and any type of shank.

-For example, we often point readers toward their line of halo settings, like this platinum design.
+For example, I often point readers toward their line of halo settings, like this platinum design.

 The same idea is true for wedding rings.
 On its website, Tiffany’s lists 129 variations in gold, sterling silver, titanium, and more.